Does Renters Insurance Cover Hotel Stays?

 Absolutely!
 In most cases, Loss of Use coverage isn’t limited to traditional hotels.
 It also extends to temporary accommodations like short-term rentals, including Airbnb.

-The principle remains the same: If a covered peril forces you out of your rented home, the Loss of Use coverage can help with the costs of a comparable temporary living situation.
+The principle remains the same: If a covered peril displaced you from your rented home, the Loss of Use coverage can help with the costs of a comparable temporary living situation.

 As always, the keyword here is “comparable.”
 So, if you were living in a two-bedroom apartment, your policy is likely not going to cover a swanky five-bedroom beachfront Airbnb rental.